bloominstituteoftechnology/Sprint-Challenge--Testing/README.md

 ### GET /games

 - [ ] The `GET /games` endpoint should return the list of games and HTTP status code 200.
 - [ ] Write a test to make sure this endpoint always returns an array, even if there are no games stored.
-If there are no games to return, the endpoint should return an empty array..
+If there are no games to return, the endpoint should return an empty array.

 ## Stretch Problems